Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Renaming the variable in the calling context will break the code

-A NameError would make the mistake clear in most cases.
+A NameError would make the mistake clear in the large majority cases.
 There may be confusion if a variable from a broader scope has the same name as the original variable, so no NameError would be raised.
-However, this issue can also occur with keyword arguments using the current syntax (arguably, this syntactic sugar could make it harder to spot).
-Moreover, having variables with the same name in different scopes is broadly considered bad practice and discouraged by linters.
+However, this issue can also occur with keyword arguments using the current syntax (although arguably, this syntactic sugar could make it harder to spot).
+Moreover, having variables with the same name in different scopes is broadly considered to be bad practice and is discouraged by linters.

 Code editors could highlight the issue based on static analysis – f(x=) is exactly equivalent to writing f(x=x).
 If x does not exist, modern editors have no problem highlighting the issue.